dominicgisler/gislercms/README.md

 A simple CMS to manage your website contents

+## Demo

+The current release is available as a demo on [demo.cms.gisler-software.ch](https://demo.cms.gisler-software.ch)

+Login on [/admin](https://demo.cms.gisler-software.ch/admin) with user `demo` and password `123456` to try it out.

+The demo will be reset to the latest release every hour.

 ## Global requirements

 - PHP 7.3 (could also work with 7.1 or 7.2, but it's not tested)